What is Yom Kippur? - ModernTribe

 What is Yom Kippur?

 Yom Kippur or the "Day of Atonement" is the most holy of all the Jewish holidays.
-It's a day of fasting, prayer and repentance.
-Along with the Jewish New Year of Rosh Hashanah, Yom Kippur is part of the High Holidays, Similar to secular New Year's where we make resolutions for the coming year, on Yom Kippur we acknowledge our past sins, ask for forgiveness and make plans to improve ourselves.
+It's a day of fasting, prayer, and repentance.
+Along with the Jewish New Year of Rosh Hashanah, Yom Kippur is part of the High Holidays.
+Similar to secular New Year's where we make resolutions, on Yom Kippur we acknowledge past sins, ask for forgiveness, and make plans to improve ourselves.

 Fasting

 On Yom Kippur, like Shabbat, we refrain from working.
-To concentrate on repenting, we fast (that's no eating or drinking) for 25 hours (from sunset to sunset).
-Those who are under bar/bat mitzvah age, sick or pregnant are excused.
-We also refrain from bathing, wearing leather shoes, anointing the body with oil, and sexual intercourse during Yom Kippur.
-The meal before fasting is a little heartier to prepare us for a day of fasting, and not too salty or spicy.
-Remember, you can't have water while fasting either!
-No wonder we often say "Have an easy fast."
+To concentrate on repenting, we fast (no eating or drinking) for 25 hours, sunset to sunset.
+Those under bar/bat mitzvah age, sick, or pregnant are excused.
+We also refrain from bathing, wearing leather shoes, anointing the body with oil, and sexual intercourse.

 The Book of Life

-Jews believe that on Yom Kippur it is determined who will be sealed in the Book of Life and live another year.
+Jews believe that on Yom Kippur it is determined who will be sealed in the Book of Life.
 It is customary to say "May you be sealed in the book of life."

 Blowing the Shofar

-Yom Kippur ends with one long shofar (aka an instrument made from a ram horn) blow.
+Yom Kippur ends with one long shofar blow — from a ram's horn.

 0 comments